guunduul/guunduul.github.io/index.md

   </style>
 </head>
 <body>
+  <header>GUNDUL</header>

   <div class="card">
     <img src="kaget.png" alt="Profile Picture">
     <h1>Guunduul</h1>
-    <p><em>"Humans' duty is only to fight, not to force the results, rest assured that if God has played a part, then nothing is impossible."</em></p>
+    <p>"Humans' duty is only to fight, not to force the results, rest assured that if God has played a part, then nothing is impossible."</p>
     <a href="https://x.com/guunduul" target="_blank">Follow on X</a>
   </div>

   <footer>© 2025 Guunduul</footer>
 </body>
 </html>